Applelo/compotes/docs/guide/marquee.md

 - `direction` ('left' | 'right' | 'up' | 'down'): Direction of marquee animation
 - `behavior` ('scroll' | 'alternate'): The behavior the marquee animation
 - `duration` (number or string): The duration of the marquee animation
+- `mutationObserver` (boolean): Use MutationObserver to update component on changes

 ## Methods